Single-Step Phase-Engineered Pulse for Active Readout Cavity Reset in Superconducting Circuits: Experimental Results

 \section{Experimental Results}

-The experimental qubit is a frequency-tunable transmon~\cite{transmon} with frequency $\omega_q / 2\pi = 5445.786$~MHz at sweet spot, anharmonicity $\eta / 2\pi=-216.7447$~MHz, average $T_1 = 31.473$~$\rm{\mu s}$ and average Hahn-echo coherence time $T^{\text{echo}}_2 = 45.566$~$\rm{\mu s}$.
-The bare cavity resonance frequency is measured to be $\omega_{\text{bare}} / 2\pi=7123.9$~MHz.
-When the transmon is prepared in $\ket{0}$, the dressed cavity frequency shifts to $\omega_{\ket{0}} / 2\pi=7139.389$~MHz, preparing in the $\ket{1}$ results in a dispersive shift of $2\chi / 2\pi = -3.861$~MHz.
-The cavity decay rate is $\kappa / 2 \pi = 1.711$~MHz, corresponding to a photon lifetime of $T_{\text{cav}} = 1 / \kappa = 93$~ns.
-In the dispersive regime, the critical photon number is approximately given by $n_\text{crit}=\Delta^2 / 4 g^2$~\cite{2021cqed_review}.
-As the intracavity photon number approaches $n_\text{crit}$, nonlinear effects become non-negligible~\cite{cavity_nonlinearity_dressed_dephasing_model, cavity_nonlinearity_improve_readout, cavity_nonlinearity_jc_nonlinearity}, and the cavity response exhibits state-dependent nonlinearity.
-Throughout this work, the cavity drive frequency is set to be the average of the dressed cavity frequencies associated with the qubit states $\ket{0}$ and $\ket{1}$.
-Further experimental setup details are provided in Appendix~\ref{sec: appendixA}.
+The experimental qubit is a frequency-tunable transmon~\cite{transmon} with frequency $\omega_q / 2\pi = 5350$~MHz at the sweet spot, anharmonicity $\eta / 2\pi=-218$~MHz, average $T_1 = 113$~$\rm{\mu s}$.
+The bare cavity resonance frequency is measured to be $\omega_{\text{bare}} / 2\pi=7102.5$~MHz.
+When the transmon is prepared in $\ket{g}$, the dressed cavity frequency shifts to $\omega_{\ket{g}} / 2\pi=7135.7$~MHz.
+Preparing it in $\ket{e}$ results in a dispersive shift of $2\chi / 2\pi = -2.2$~MHz.
+The cavity decay rate is $\kappa / 2 \pi = 2.4$~MHz, corresponding to a photon lifetime of $T_{\text{cav}} = 1 / \kappa \approx 66$~ns.
+In the dispersive regime, the critical photon number is approximately given by $n_\text{crit}=\Delta^2 / 4 g^2\approx 44$~\cite{2021cqed_review}.
+Throughout this work, the cavity drive frequency is tuned to the midpoint between the dressed cavity resonance frequencies associated with the qubit in $|g\rangle$ and $|e\rangle$.
+This choice maximizes the phase response contrast and ensures identical steady state photon populations for both qubit states, provided that the cavity nonlinearities remain negligible.
+Further details of the experimental setup are provided in Appendix~\ref{sec: appendixA}.

-In this letter, we fix the duration of the reset segment to $\Delta \tau = 50$~ns $\approx T_{\text{cav}} / 2$.
-After determining the optimal reset parameters $\left( \varepsilon_r, \phi_r \right)$, we quantify the power of the cavity reset by measuring the residual photon number at a time $t_{\text{relax}}$ following the end of readout pulse.
-To extract this quantity, we employ a Ramsey-based technique used in the literature~\cite{CLEAR} to capture photon-induced dephasing and frequency shift.
-The resulting Ramsey trace is fitted to the functional form
+To characterize the reset performance, we first fix the duration of the reset segment to $\Delta \tau = 30$~ns $\approx T_{\text{cav}} / 2$.
+After determining the optimal reset parameters $\left( \varepsilon_r, \phi_r \right)$, we quantify the performance of the cavity reset by measuring the residual photon number at a time after the readout pulse.
+To extract this quantity, we employ the pulse sequence illustrated in Fig.~\ref{fig-fig2}(a).
+A calibrated qubit $\pi$-pulse is frequency-swept to measure the photon-induced ac-Stark shift~\cite{ac_stark_shift}, $\Delta \omega_q = 2 \chi n$, where $n$ denotes the mean cavity photon number.
+To experimentally confirm the LAFP scaling property of the SSPE scheme, we additionally rescale the amplitude of the readout segment by a dimensionless scaling factor $\beta_n$.